wyderkat/css-on-diet--grunt/README.md

 grunt.loadNpmTasks('grunt-cssondiet');
 ```

-## The CSS-On-Diet preprocessor and "cssondiet" Grunt task
+## The CSS-On-Diet preprocessor and "cssondiet" task

 [CSS-On-Diet](http://cofoh.com/css-on-diet) is a preprocessor for CSS files.
 The key feature are
 mnemonics for frequently used properties and value names, which are similar to Emmet abbreviations.